In step 1 of the CBB 10 Step mini-series, you’ll learn how we designed our budget by gathering information.

-You’ve made it this far so you must be curious how we went about designing our monthly budget that took us from debt to debt freedom.
+You’ve made it this far, so you must be curious how we went about designing the monthly budget that took us from debt to debt freedom.

-Don’t yawn, it truly can be a fun experience especially when you see your savings grow and your debt vanish.
+Don’t yawn; it indeed can be a fun experience, especially when you see your savings grow and your debt vanish.

-In creating our 10-step monthly budgeting series our aim was to keep it simple and brief so not to overwhelm even the first-time budgeting folks.
+In creating our 10-step monthly budgeting series, we aimed to keep it brief and straightforward so as not to overwhelm first-time budgeting folks.

-You know all those bills you have in a shoe box or in the “junk drawer” it’s time to fish out those paper critters and get organizing.
+You know, all those bills you have in a shoebox or the “junk drawer,” it’s time to fish out those paper critters and get organizing.

 Think- Everything has a place.